-Not only is tracking and reporting on these performance metrics part of a restoration business owner or manager’s job, but to truly succeed, it should be the responsibility of all members of the restoration company’s staff to know where they can improve the company’s performance.
+Not only is tracking and reporting on performance metrics part of a restoration business owner or manager’s job, but to truly succeed, it should be the responsibility of all members of the restoration company’s staff to know where they can improve the company’s performance.
 All staff should also be able to report on the status of their piece of the job, so that the owner can get a clear and accurate picture of any given job.

-Efficiently Managing KPIs
+Efficiently managing KPIs

-How will you efficiently measure these KPIs?
+How will you efficiently measure KPIs?
 Not only do KPIs serve a cost and performance purposes, as mentioned above, but they are also a critical quality compliance measure.
 Additionally, whether your company completes the restoration job within the prescribed time frame or not can determine how fast your payment is processed.

-For example, you might be contacting the customer within the prescribed time frame, but are you also “completing” the required task within the allotted time frame?
+For example, you might be contacting the customer within the prescribed time frame, but are you also completing the required task within the allotted time frame?
 In most cases, this means very simply clicking a button, adding a note, or uploading files.
 Although this may seem pretty simple, it remains a challenge for some restoration companies.

 The key to successfully using restoration KPIs is developing a clear workflow and process that your team can easily follow, the same way, every time.
 For example, the standard workflow for the typical process of a claim includes many distinct steps, such as: